Hand Therapy (Directory and Guide)

 If you’ve been injured, had a surgery, or have a condition that impacts using your arm, you may benefit from seeing a hand therapist.

-In this guide, we’ll walk you through common hand therapy questions including:
+In this guide, we’ll begin by helping you find the hand therapist near you.
+Then we’ll walk you through common hand therapy questions including:

-In our OT near me directory (below), you can search for therapists who have an interest in hand therapy, then scan to see if they have the “CHT” after their name.
+In our OT near me directory (below), you can search for occupational therapists who elected hand therapy as a focus area.
+If the therapist has a “CHT” after their name, they are a certified hand therapist.

 Our directory only includes OTs.
+OTs comprise 87% of certified hand therapists.
 To find a CHT physical therapist, you can use this directory

 Country